katehret/measuring-language-complexity/readme.txt

 > result <- measure.complexity("yourdirectory/", repetitions)

-Note that the software has been developed and tested on UNIX.
-It has not been tested on Windows or MAC.
+Note that the software has been developed and tested on Debian GNU/Linux 9.4.
+It has not been tested on Windows.